daavelino/pwd-strength/README.md

   }
 }
 ```
-The idea here is to apply the Boltzmann formula for the entropy `S = kln(omega)` where `omega` is the number of accessible states of a system, which is N^L, where L is the number of symbols in the password i.e. its alphabet and N is the number of possible symbols in a given alphabet, used to generate the password.
+The idea here is to apply the Boltzmann formula for the entropy `S = kln(omega)` where `omega` is the number of accessible states of a system, computed as N^L, where L is the number of symbols in the password i.e. its alphabet and N is the number of possible symbols in a given alphabet, used to generate the password.
 Check [here](https://en.wikipedia.org/wiki/Password_strength#Entropy_as_a_measure_of_password_strength) for a detailed explanation.
 A simple math reveals that the value of the password entropy H would be
-`H = L(log N /log 2`,
+`H = L(log N /log 2)`,
-providing the value of the entropy in terms of the number of bits.
+providing the value of the entropy in bits.
 (That's the reason why it is necessary to divide it by log 2).

 That's how the password entropy is calculated in this project.
 Notice that, if the length of the password is 0, its entropy is also zero.

-The function `getUnique(word)` is used here to compute the number of unique symbols in a given password.
+The function `getUnique(word)` is used to compute the number of unique symbols in a given password.

 #### How the evaluation's metric is calculated?
 The metric is computed by the following code: